Zero-Knowledge Architecture

 In flows such as balance retrieval we encrypt responses to your public key and discard plaintext immediately.

-Wallet Addresses and Exchange API Keys
+Wallet Addresses, Provider History, and Exchange API Keys

 Server-side encrypted for automatic fetching